 If your application is successful, you can choose to receive your grant payment as a one-off payment, or a reduced grant payment plus one or two adult-rate Annual Bus & Tram Passes.
 The Annual Bus & Tram Passes are issued on Oyster cards; a single Pass will be issued to you, and a second can be issued to someone you live with.

 The Annual Bus & Tram Pass is non-transferable and non-refundable and gives the holder 12 months of unlimited travel on TfL buses and trams throughout London.

-To apply, you must live within one of the 32 London boroughs or the City of London and receive one or more of the following benefits:
+To apply, you must live within one of the 32 London boroughs or the City of London and be the registered keeper of the vehicle you are applying with.

 To qualify for the wheelchair accessible grant payment, the vehicle you apply with must have been converted by mobility experts to allow a disabled person to access to the vehicle as the driver or passenger.